My Quiet Kitchen

 Ingredient Notes

-• Cauliflower - you'll need 2 medium heads.
+• cauliflower - you'll need 2 medium heads of fresh cauliflower for this recipe.

-• Raw cashews - these add richness and creaminess to the sauce; sub raw sunflower seeds, if needed.
+• raw cashews - these add richness and creaminess to the sauce; sub raw sunflower seeds if you need a tree nut-free option.

-• Corn starch - this thickens the blended cauliflower sauce
+• corn starch - this thickens the blended cauliflower sauce.
+Arrowroot starch is a great substitute.

-• Nutritional yeast - adds umami to the sauce but can be omitted if necessary.
+• nutritional yeast - adds a cheesy, umami flavor to the sauce but can be omitted if necessary.

 See recipe card below for amounts and full instructions.

-cauliflower florets in baking dish covered with dairy-free cauliflower sauce.
+cauliflower florets in a baking dish covered with vegan cauliflower cheese sauce.

 How To Make Vegan Cauliflower Gratin